Creation of ultracold heteronuclear p-wave Feshbach molecules

-Here, we first characterize the $p$-wave FR with loss spectrum at different sample temperatures.
-Following the standard procedure detailed in~\cite{Wang2013}, we prepare an atomic mixture of Na and Rb, both in the $\ket{1, 1}$ hyperfine state, in a 1070 nm crossed optical dipole trap (ODT).
-The sample temperature is controlled by varying the ending trap depths of evaporative cooling.
-The FRs are observed by measuring the fractional loss of both Na and Rb atoms after ramping the magnetic field to a target value and holding for carefully chosen durations.
+We first characterize the FRs with loss spectroscopy at different sample temperatures.
+Following the standard procedure detailed in Ref.~\cite{Wang2013}, we prepare an atomic mixture of Na and Rb in a crossed $1070~\mathrm{nm}$ optical dipole trap (ODT).
+The sample temperature is controlled by varying the final trap depth during evaporative cooling.
+The FRs are identified by measuring the fractional loss of both Na and Rb atoms after ramping the magnetic field to a target value and holding for a carefully chosen duration.

-As shown in the two example measurements in Fig.~\ref{fig1}(a) for $T = 2.07~\mu$K and (b) for a quasi-pure double BEC, the atom loss depends strongly on temperature.
+As shown in the two example measurements in Fig.~\ref{fig1}(b) for $T = 2.07~\mu$K and for a quasi-pure double BEC, the atom loss depends strongly on temperature.
 The apparent narrowing of the linewidth for the double BEC compared with the thermal sample is characteristic of non-$s$-wave collisions due to the centrifugal barrier~\cite{SM}.
 According to our coupled-channel modeling~\cite{Hutson2019,Guo2022}, both FRs exhibit coupling strengths between the open and closed channels that are strong enough to categorize them as broad resonances~\cite{Dong2016,Cui2017}, with the $m_f = 2$ resonance displaying significantly stronger coupling than the $m_f = 1$ resonance, consistent with our observations.
 However, with the double BEC sample, our measurement shows that the resonances are still narrow in terms of magnetic field.

-For the measurement taken with double BEC samples in Fig.~\ref{fig1}(b), the four peaks, $(2,-1\, \& \,0)$, $(2, 1)$ for the $m_f = 2$ manifold on the left, and $(1, 1)$, $(1, 0)$ for the $m_f = 1$ manifold on the right, are fully resolved.
+For the measurement taken with double BEC samples, the four loss peaks, $(2,-1\, \& \,0)$, $(2, 1)$ for the $m_f = 2$ manifold on the left, and $(1, 1)$, $(1, 0)$ for the $m_f = 1$ manifold on the right, are fully resolved.
 From a double Gaussian fit to the two $m_f = 2$ peaks, we find that the separation between them is about 40 mG.
 We also observe that for temperatures higher than 700 nK, the two loss peaks start to merge together.
-At around 2 $\mu$K, they can not be resolved individually, as shown in Fig.~\ref{fig1}(a).
-On the other hand, the two peaks in the $m_f = 1$ manifold are always well separated.
+At around 2 $\mu$K, they can not be resolved individually, as shown in the measurement when $T = 2.07~\mu$K. On the other hand, the two peaks in the $m_f = 1$ manifold are always well separated.